-Are you concerned because your ball python is not eating?
+Are you concerned about your ball python’s eating habits?

-Keep reading as we break down how to force-feed your ball python.
+Keep reading to learn more about how to force-feed your ball python.

 How To Force Feed A Ball Python